Leibowk/StarChaser/README.md

 - Ability to get notifications based on certain news.
 - Advertisements/sponsors

+5. Night Sky Map
+- Ability to find stars/constellations with phone

 Additional Pages/Ideas:

-5. Saved trips
+6. Saved trips
 Link to results that have been saved

-6. About
+7. About
 - Support/Patreon

-7. Login/Settings
+8. Login/Settings
 - Account Info
-- Delete account
 - Suggestions
+- Donate
+- Recieve notifications about star events
 - Explanations
 - Credits